leouieda/python-hawaii-2017/README.md

 choice, I recommend installing [Sublime Text](https://www.sublimetext.com/) (it's available for Linux, Windows, and Mac).

-**Please install all software BEFORE comming to class.** If you have any problems installing or don't know which version you need to download, [come talk to me](http://www.leouieda.com/contact/).
+**Please install all software BEFORE comming to the workshop.** If you have any problems installing or don't know which version you need to download, [come talk to me](http://www.leouieda.com/contact/).